mmexvr/corporate-ui-docs/README.md

 	<li>Push your code for review and then enjoy the limelight once your component is merged and released!</li>
 </ul>

 <p>Do you want to have an introduction to Web Component development at Scania?
-Please throw an e-mail at <a href="mailto:corporate-ui@scania.com">the Corporate UI Librarians</a>.</p>
+Please throw an e-mail at <a href="mailto:corporate-ui@scania.com">the Corporate UI Core Team</a>.</p>

 <h2>Set up your local server</h2>
 <ul>